NASA-AMMOS/anms/README.md

 Refer to the `.env` file for port binding overrides, or `docker-compose.yml` for defaults.
 Consult with your system admin for any firewall issues.

 ### ANMS-UI is not visible at hostname

+Ensure that you are running with the 'full' profile.
+This is the default option when using the `.env` file, however some older versions of podman-compose may not parse the COMPOSE_PROFILES ENV variable correctly.
+If this is the case, specify the profile explicitly in your compose up commands.
+For example, `podman compose --profile full up`.

 Check the startup logs for any errors.
 If using podman, some port numbers may need to be remapped using the `.env` file to higher numbered ports, or the system configuration modified to adjust permissions (not recommended).